kilbot/WooCommerce-POS-Docs/en/settings/pos-access.md

 read_private_shop_coupons
 ```

-If you want to allow Editors to also manage Products add the following capabalities:
+If you want to allow Editors to also manage Products add the following capabilities:

 ```
 edit_product